rustic-rs/docs/src/commands/init/configuration_file.md

 in the rustic config dir.
 On unix this is typically `$HOME/.config/rustic`, see
 <https://docs.rs/directories/latest/directories/struct.ProjectDirs.html> for
 more details about the config location.
-If no rustic config dir is available, rustic searches global config dor (on unix typically `/etc/rustic`) and the current working dir for configuration files.
+If no rustic config dir is available, rustic searches global rustic config dir (on unix typically `/etc/rustic`) and the current working dir for configuration files.

 By default, rustic uses the file `rustic.toml`.
 This can be overwritten by the `-P <PROFILE>` option which tells rustic to search for a `<PROFILE>.toml`